Mightysmallfry/GodotGameTemplate/README.md

 ## Pretty/Beautiful Corners
 When making a level, it can be hard to continuously look at greyboxed, basic, relatively plain textures.

-So make a _**small**_ beautiful corner of your level that is what you expect and want your game to look like at the end.
+So make a _**small**_ beautiful corner.
+A small level that represents a portion of your game and is what you expect and want your game to look like at the end.
 This makes it easier at the end to go through, updating art and making sure that it is both uniform and efficient.

 ## Credit
 This project uses assets from other creators and as such a creator should always honor the creator of the assets they wish to use.
 All of these assets were found on Itch.io